 Electric Cat Scratch Tattoos is a small tattoo studio in Shaw, DC.
 We opened this studio with the intention of creating a comfortable, fun, and artistically free space for our clients and ourselves, with the wall space to help promote local artists.
 Our focus is on custom artwork, and we strive to learn and grow on a daily basis.
 We believe that every tattoo is the most important tattoo we’ve ever done, whether it has deep personal significance, is purely decorative, or you just lost a bet.

-Keep an eye on our News page for upcoming guest artists, art from local artists on our walls, convention trips, and whatever else comes up!
+Check out our News page for more about what we’re doing, specials, upcoming guest artists, art from local artists on our walls, convention trips, and whatever else comes up!
 Come by and say hi!

 Brian ♦ “A’yo Tattoo Man”